docker-solr/docker-solr/README.md

 Other ways of extending the image are to create custom Docker images that inherit from this one.

+## Debugging with jattach

+The `jcmd`, `jmap` `jstack` tools can be useful for debugging Solr inside the container.
+These tools are not included with the JRE, but this image includes the [jattach](https://github.com/apangin/jattach) utility which lets you do much of the same.

+    Usage: jattach <pid> <cmd> [args ...]

+      Commands:
+        load : load agent library
+        properties : print system properties
+        agentProperties : print agent properties
+        datadump : show heap and thread summary threaddump : dump all stack traces (like jstack) dumpheap : dump heap (like jmap)
+        inspectheap : heap histogram (like jmap -histo) setflag : modify manageable VM flag
+        printflag : print VM flag
+        jcmd : execute jcmd command

+Example comands to do a thread dump and get heap info for PID 10:

+    jattach 10 threaddump
+    jattach 10 jcmd GC.heap_info

 # Updating from Docker-solr5-7 to 8

 For Solr 8, the docker-solr distribution switched from just extracting the Solr tar, to using the [service installation script](https://lucene.apache.org/solr/guide/7_7/taking-solr-to-production.html#service-installation-script).
 This was done for various reasons: to bring it in line with the recommendations by the Solr Ref Guide, to make it easier to mount volumes, and because we were [asked to](https://github.com/docker-solr/docker-solr/issues/173).